 Requirements for ArcGIS software and connected services

-To use ArcGIS Server data or services in your app, use ArcGIS Server version 10.3 or later.
-To use ArcGIS Server data when your app is offline, use ArcGIS Server version 10.3 or later.
+To use ArcGIS Server data or services in your app, use ArcGIS Server version 10.2 (or higher).
+To use ArcGIS Server data when your app is offline, use ArcGIS Server version 10.2.2 (or higher).

-To create mobile map packages for use in your ArcGIS Runtime SDK apps, use ArcGIS Pro version 2.2 or later.
+To create mobile map packages for use in your ArcGIS Runtime SDK apps, use ArcGIS Pro version 1.3 (or higher).

-ArcGIS Desktop version 10.3 or later is required if you're using the Create Runtime Content capability.
-You can create ArcGIS Runtime SDK content in the ArcMap user interface or with the Create Runtime Content geoprocessing tool.
+ArcGIS Desktop version 10.3 (or higher) is required if you're using the Create Runtime Content capability.
+You can create ArcGIS Runtime SDK content in ArcMap's user interface or with the Create Runtime Content geoprocessing tool.

-ArcGIS Runtime SDK works with ArcGIS Enterprise version 10.3 or later portals.
-When your app uses web maps, it must use web maps built with the 2.0 or later) version of the web map specification, which come from Enterprise version 10.3 or later portals.
+ArcGIS Runtime SDK works with ArcGIS Enterprise version 10.2 (or higher) portals.
+However, when your app uses web maps, it must use web maps built with the 2.0 (or higher) version of the web map specification, which come from Enterprise version 10.2 (or higher) portals.
 When you save a web map from an app, you are saving a web map that adheres to version 2.9 of the web map specification.
 These should only be saved back to portals that support the 2.0 web map specification.

 Versions of supported specifications